betcode-org/faq/docs/developing-and-testing-strategies.md

     )
     print({result.description.market_type for result in results})
     ```

+## Implementing Strategies

+??? question "I’ve been trading manually for a while and want to automate my strategies.
+How do I start?"
+    You will want to take advantage of the Flumine trading framework.
+For an easy to understand introduction to how strategies are structured in Flumine, take a look at the [lowest layer strategy](https://github.com/betcode-org/flumine/blob/master/examples/strategies/lowestlayer.py) in the flumine examples folder.

+??? question "When should I use middleware or a worker?"
+    Middleware is run each time there's a market update immediately before that update is delivered to your strategy, so it is extra processing that will add to your strategy's execution time.
+Workers run on a different thread at a frequency that you set when you initiate them, so should have minimal, if any, impact on your strategy's execution.

+    So if you want to change or extend the market information, for example by calculating a technical indicator from the updated market data, then you would probably want to use middelware.
+However, if you were periodically making calls to an external API, to obtain match statistics for example, you would most likely want to do this in parallel to your strategy execution and so would use a worker.

+    One exception would be when backtesting.
+The simulator works by patching the system clock to the time the event was taking place, as it's rather difficult to keep patched times in sync on different processors, workers don't play nicely with backtesting and you will need to use middleware to achieve accurate results.

 ??? question "How does Flumine handle abandoned events?"
     This isn't something that Flumine handles explicitly.
 Rather it deals with the updates received from Betfair in exactly the same way as it would when the same updates information are received in a normal race.
 So the question shifts to what updates does Betfair provide for an abandoned race?